-The Delia-Montes Gallo Library of the Health Sciences at El Paso is housed in two campus locations: clinical resources are located in the Academic and Educational Center (AEC) building and basic science resources are located in the Medical Education Building (MEB).
+The Delia-Montes Gallo Library of the Health Sciences at El Paso housed in two campus locations: the clinical resources are located in the Academic and Educational Center (AEC) building and the basic science resources are located in the Medical Education Building (MEB).
 This arrangement provides availability to the clinical literature for clinical faculty who are located in the Regional Academic Health Center Building and the adjacent Texas Tech Medical Center.
 The basic science and medical education collections in the MEB facility are readily available to medical students and the basic science faculty.
-These facilities are located within two city blocks of each other.
+The facilities are located within two city blocks of each other.
 Library staff members regularly transfer materials between libraries to address patron needs.

 The library is open a total of 100.5 hours per week between the two sites.
-Scheduled hours are: AEC--Monday through Friday 7:30 a.m.-10:00 p.m.; Saturday 10:00 a.m.-10:00 p.m.; Sunday 1:00 p.m.- 10:00 p.m.
+Scheduled hours are: AEC-Monday through Friday 7:30 a.m.-10:00 p.m.; Saturday 10:00 a.m.-10:00 p.m.; Sunday 1:00 p.m.-10:00 p.m.
 MEB--Monday through Friday 7:30 a.m.-11:00 p.m.; Saturday 10:00 a.m.-11:00 p.m.; Sunday 1:00 p.m.-11:00 p.m.
 Access to the library's online databases, electronic journals, and electronic books is available twenty-four hours a day, seven days a week.
 Generally, we have found this schedule to meet the needs of medical students, but if there is increased demand in the future, hours can be expanded with agreement from the medical library director.
-Hours are currently expanded as needed prior to examinations.
-As previously noted, some students express the need for more study space and the library is in the process of adding additional study carrels.
+Hours are currently expanded as needed during periods preceding examinations.
+As previously noted, some students express the need for more study space and the library is in the process of reconfiguring its layout to add additional study carrels.

-13. Assess the contributions of library and information technology staff to the education of medical students and the professional development of faculty members in the following areas:

-- Teaching specific skills, such as instruction in computer usage and bibliographic search - Retrieving and managing information

-• Interaction with the curriculum committee to coordinate various library and information resources with planned curricular design
+- 13. Assess the contributions of library and information technology staff to the education of medical students and the professional development of faculty members in the following areas: - Teaching specific skills, such as instruction in computer usage and bibliographic search - Retrieving and managing information - Interaction with the curriculum committee to coordinate various library and information resources with planned curricular design

-The staffs of the library and information technology service on the El Paso campus play an important role in the educational mission of the campus.
+Instruction in computer usage and bibliographic search: The staffs of the library and information technology service on the El Paso campus play an important role in the educational mission of the campus.
 Librarians collaborate with faculty to incorporate library and information skills into the curriculum.
 Workshops on the use of biomedical electronic tools and databases are regularly conducted by librarians to introduce students to the resources available through the TTUHSC Libraries.
 Librarians are available for one-on-one instruction and consultation.

 We provide students a broad overview of library resources during orientation.
 Additional library and IT information is included as part of the curriculum of the course Society, Community, and the Individual.
-A component of the basic Faculty Development Course is devoted to library resources.
+For faculty members, there is a component of the basic Faculty Development Course devoted to library resources.
 Advanced topics taught by library staff during the Faculty Development Course include searching evidence based medicine resources and using reference management software (EndNote and RefWorks).
 The library staff will be available to provide any requested instruction for years 3 and 4 of the curriculum.

-Both the associate director of the library and the director of the IT Department are ex officio members of the Curriculum Committee.
+Interaction with the curriculum committee: Both the associate director of the library and the director of the IT Department are ex officio members of the Curriculum Committee.
 This enables them to anticipate the library and IT needs for the execution of the curriculum and to advise the faculty on new library and information resources.